-If you are thinking about taking the GRE then, you have already passed the SAT and ACT.
-So, you have a reasonably good idea of what to expect with assessment tests.
 The GRE is in a similar format but a little bit more challenging.
-If you are someone who is planning on taking it after taking a break from school, it can be even more challenging.
-The reading passages are different, the math problems will look a little more confusing, and you will probably see some vocabulary words that you’ve never heard of.
+If you plan to take it after taking a break from school, it can be even more challenging.
+The reading passages are different, the math problems will look a little more confusing, and you will probably see some vocabulary words you’ve never heard of.
+So, is the GRE hard?

 GRE Is Not as Hard as Others